AskeTIC/liquidpoll/README.md

 Branch **`staging`**:

-- This branch is associed with the http://staging-app.influyentes.org
-- We don't accept pull-request to this branch.
-Only *hot-fixes*.

-Branch **`production`**:

-- This branch is associed with the http://app.influyentes.org
+- This branch is associed with the https://liquidpoll.herokuapp.com/
 - We don't accept pull-request to this branch.
 Only *hot-fixes*.

 ## Contributing